Primary teaching support for the Huge History Lesson

 Find out how well your students are analysing sources and applying their existing knowledge with this Victorian assessment activity on child labour, which can also be adapted to suit other topics.

 Investigating and interpreting history

 Help learners to understand how the past is represented through objects by teaching them how to discriminate between fact and opinion and consider alternative interpretations with these differentiated history detectives activities.
 Pupils learn to gather relevant background information and make comparisons between the evidence given to create a detailed profile of Jack the Ripper in this whole class investigation.

 Armed with some well-prepared flash cards and a board game, this Teachers TV video shows you how to teach your students to ask searching questions and understand the concepts of differing interpretations and source reliability.
-You can also explore historical interpretation in this lesson plan that focuses on discussing the benefits and pitfalls by investigating how close the claims made in a Horrible Histories song about Charles II are true to the facts.

 Encourage pupils to form and present their own conclusions about the death of the curious Tollund Man, famously found preserved in a peat bog in Denmark, in this engaging lesson.

 Don't forget, for guidance on supporting pupils in completing their entry for the competition, see the Huge History Lesson website and this step-by-step student guide for more details.

 Are you a secondary teacher?
 Find our post with suggested resources here.